vector-man/tinyips/README.md

 Thanks
 ======
 I want to thank Alcaro for creating 'libips,' a library 'LibIPS.NET' is heavily based on.
-Whitout him, tinyIPS would not exist.
+Without him, tinyIPS would not exist.